daormar/debasher/doc/design_doc_resident.md

    same bare-name call for its `debasher_stop` fallback, which would have failed exactly the same way, silently, for exactly the same reason, every time it was ever actually reached.

+### Failing loudly instead of retrying: DONE, implemented and tested

+The Conformance status entry "A crash during a halt can leave the program permanently half-halted" describes a real, still-open gap: if the one node whose own round-open captured `capture_pos` right at the point that opened a halt round then crashes before that round closes, its relaunched incarnation has no durable memory of an open round to resume, and nothing resends the one-time `shutdown` trigger that opened it (see that entry, and section 3's "Arrival and positions" for why `capture_pos` lands exactly there, not before it). `debasher_stop_resident`'s own `--timeout` already keeps this from hanging the program forever, structurally, but it does so by falling back to `debasher_stop`'s hard kill silently: past this decision, 2026-09-22, it does so loudly instead, without attempting to fix the underlying gap.

+Two directions were compared.
+Making the gap itself durably recoverable (a checkpoint field recording a pending, unclosed halt, restored and acted on at recovery) was designed far enough to see two real holes, not just imagined ones: first, checkpoints are only ever taken when a round *opens*, never when it *closes* (the same `capture_pos` timing above), so nothing would ever clear that field once the round legitimately closed, and a later, unrelated crash would then re-open a halt round that had already finished cleanly; second, the same forgetting affects every node on the barrier's propagation path, not just an initiator, so closing it for real means making a round's *partial* progress (which peers already closed their own part) durable and reconstructible, not just "a halt was requested", a materially larger change to the Chandy-Lamport mechanism section 2 already has DONE and verified.
+Failing loudly instead accepts the asymmetry already accepted elsewhere in this same section (the hard-kill fallback's own "just end it" backstop): it does not make this case end gracefully, but it makes sure nobody mistakes the forced ending for one, at the cost of no change at all to the barrier or checkpoint mechanism.

+**Mechanism**: `debasher_stop_resident` now returns a distinct exit code, `DEBASHER_STOP_RESIDENT_FORCED_EXIT` (2), whenever it falls back to `debasher_stop`, instead of propagating `debasher_stop`'s own exit code (typically 0, since it does not treat "something was still running to kill" as a failure): the one signal that survives a caller that redirects the tool's own stderr, such as `Supervisor`'s own escalation (`_escalate_shutdown`, `engine/debasher_runtime_supervisor.py`), which now recognizes this specific code and logs its own, more specific error (G8, detected, never silent), durably captured in `sup.sched_out` the same way every other `Supervisor` log line already is, rather than only the tool's own stderr line, which that redirect would otherwise have thrown away entirely (the same reasoning as `on_node_down`'s own `DEVNULL` redirect, section 4 above).

+**Verified with a real `debasher_exec` run** (`test_debasher_stop_resident_forced_exit_code_on_the_hard_kill_fallback`, `test/engine/test_chaos.py`): `loop` is `SIGSTOP`ped before the tool is called, so it can never write its own halted marker; the tool still ends the whole program (`SIGKILL` is not blockable, so the hard kill reaches a stopped process the same as a running one), but returns 2, not 0, and the "forcing debasher_stop" warning is on its stderr too.
+A unit test (`test/engine/test_supervisor.py`) also ties the two sides of this cross-language contract together, reading the actual exit code the shell script defines rather than a literal duplicated in Python, since every other test around it mocks `subprocess.run` and reads the same Python constant back, and so could not otherwise catch the two drifting apart.

 ### `debasher_stop_resident`: the graceful stop tool: DONE, implemented and tested (`engine/debasher_stop_resident.sh`, `bin/debasher_stop_resident` once built)